 I’m piggy-backing this one to the section above because there’s often a need to substitute different cake pans.
 If substituting a baking pan that holds the same amount of batter, be wary of the baking time because the dimensions of the baked good will change.
 Always keep your eye on the oven and begin checking for doneness earlier than the recipe states.

-Remember, only fill pans about 2/3 full unless otherwise noted in the recipe.
+Remember, only fill pans about 1/2 to 2/3 full unless otherwise instructed in the recipe.

 Adapting Recipes to Fit Certain Cake Pans